ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

     train_correct = 0.0
 ```

 Further, during one epoch we iterate among all the batches, performing a full pass(forward + backward pass).
-This is done by firstly initialising the gradients to zero:
+This is done by first initializing the gradients to zero:
 ```tsql
        for batch_idx, (data, target) in enumerate(train_loader):
         optimizer.zero_grad()
 ```

-Afterwards, the forward pass is performed:
+Afterward, the forward pass is performed:
 ```tsql
         output = model(data)
 ```
-The backward pass is performed by firstly computing the loss, and then running the backwards pass:
+The backward pass is performed by firstly computing the loss, and then running the backward pass:
 ```tsql
         loss = criterion(output, target)
         loss.backward()